diegoparrilla/sidecart-site/quickstart.md

 ## Step 5.
 Connect the SidecarT with the Raspberry Pi Pico W and the microSD to the computer

+> :warning: **Important Cleaning Notice for SidecarT Users:** Ensuring the cleanliness of your Atari ST/STE/Mega's cartridge interface and the SidecarT's cartridge connector is crucial for optimal functionality.
+An unclean connection can lead to issues with device performance.
+We highly recommend using a soft brush and isopropyl alcohol for thorough cleaning.
+The headers of the SidecarT are soldered by hand, and while we strive to clean all the flux, we cannot guarantee that they are completely free of residues.
+Regular cleaning on your part is essential for maintaining the best connection and device performance.

 Before turning on your computer, plug the SidecarT into the cartridge interface on the side of the computer. **It's crucial to ensure that the Raspberry Pi Pico faces upwards**.